Deh-alba/transform_simple_imput_json/README.md

-# transform_simple_imput_json
+# exercising_python

 This small project aims to exercise some small concepts and play a little bit with the transformation of a json file. o initially we will take a json entry, normalize it and put it in the default file saida_simples.
 In the sequence we will put this information in a simple mongoDB base and retrieve that information.
 It should be noted that the files simple_input.json and simple_output.json have different structures, so the functions developed here deal with these differences and put all of them in the pattern of the simple_output.json file, which will also be used as a standard for entering the MongoDB database.